She/Her/HersPsychiatric Clinical Nurse Specialist, PCNS

 Laura received her MSN from the University of Pennsylvania in Nurse-Midwifery and her BA from Tufts University.
 She obtained a post-master's degree as a Psychiatric Clinical Nurse Specialist from URI.
 She is dedicated to creating an open and safe environment where no topic is off limits and enjoys ushering clients through vulnerable times with more confidence and resiliency.

-Sexual functioning – Supporting individuals and relationships to work towards achieving satisfying sexual lives and functioning in navigating varying levels of physical ability that can impact sexual functioning; this may include impacts of disability, chronic illness, or mental health as well as the normal variation that occurs in bodily function as people age and bodies change.
-Expertise in treating vaginismus
+Sexual health - Supporting individuals and relationships to work towards achieving satisfying sexual lives and functioning in navigating varying levels of physical ability that can impact sexual functioning; this may include impacts of disability, chronic illness, or mental health as well as the normal variation that occurs in bodily function as people age and bodies change; expertise in treating vaginismus

 Medication management - Prescribing and optimizing medication regimens with specialized training in pregnant and breastfeeding women